 Ashley joined Watsi on February 23rd, 2017.
 Two years ago, Ashley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ashley's most recent donation traveled 8,800 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.
+Ashley's most recent donation traveled 1,900 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.

 Ashley has funded healthcare for 64 patients in 10 countries.